roll22/GCalendar-Script/README.md

 It's working for UBB Informatics year 1 english students ONLY.

+- added support for the location of the courses

+In developement:
-- will add the option to choose a different year.
+- add the option to choose a different year.
 - choices for optional courses in developement